Panathenaic Games: Ceremony

-The Panathenaic games were a chrematitic ('monetary') event were the winner would take home prizes with a monetary value, as opposed to stephanitic ('crowned') games like the Olympics which awarded the winner with only a crown.
-Award ceremonies included the giving of Panathenaic amphorae, which were large ceramic vessels containing olive oil given as prizes.
+The Panathenaic games were a chrematitic ('monetary') event where the winner would take home prizes with a monetary value, as opposed to stephanitic ('crowned') games like the Olympics which awarded the winner with only a crown.
+Award ceremonies included the giving of Panathenaic amphorae, which were large ceramic vessels containing olive oil given as a prize.
 The winner of the chariot race received as a prize one-hundred and forty Panathenaic amphorae full of olive oil.

 In mythology

 In the myth of the Minotaur, Minos' son Androgeus is killed during the Panathenaic Games.
 Some accounts, like Pseudo-Apollodorus's Bibliotheca, state he won and his jealous competitors ambushed and murdered him.
 Others, such as Graeciae Descriptio by Pausanias, say he was trampled to death by a mad bull.